SineLaude/samdict/README.md

 ## Licensing

-Note that the dictionary files included in the `data` directory are used with kind permission from Sambahsa's creator and are not covered by the `LICENSE` file.
+Note that the contents of the `data` and `img` directories are not covered by this repository's global `LICENSE` file.
+See those directories for separate licensing information.

 ## Libraries Used